 What route are you going to be taking?

-The next question we recommend asking yourself when discussing how to choose a bike for bikepacking or bike touring is what route you are going to take.
+The next question we recommend asking yourself when discussing how to choose a bike for bikepacking or bike touring is what route you will take.
 We ask this because the bike has to be right for the terrain you are going on.
 If it is not, you are going to have an awful time.

-Nobody wants to ride a road bike on a trail or sandy beach.
-The same goes for a wide-tire mountain bike on smooth tarmac.
-So next, we are going to break it down into different terrains and the bikes to suit them.
+Nobody wants to ride a road bike on a trail or sandy beach, and the same goes for a wide-tire mountain bike on a smooth tarmac.
+So, next, we are going to break it down into different terrains and the bikes that suit them.

 Road